Logs, Metrics & Monitoring

 - Log Everything Important: Request IDs, user actions, errors

-- Optimize Based on Data: Use metrics to guide optimization efforts
+- Optimize Based on Data: Use CPU/memory metrics to guide optimization

 - Test Health Checks: Ensure health endpoints work correctly